-A. The Evaluation Process
+A. Faculty Evaluation Policy

 SBHE 604.3 requires that all benefited university system employees undergo an annual performance review.